vollas/mil/README.md

-# mil
+# Manufacturing Intelligence Lab
-Development of intelligent manufcturing services
+Development of digital manufacturing services and tools